anchore/syft/README.md

-oci-archive:path/to/yourimage.tar      use a tarball from disk for OCI archives (from Skopeo or otherwise) oci-dir:path/to/yourimage              read directly from a path on disk for OCI layout directories (from Skopeo or otherwise) dir:path/to/yourproject                read directly from a path on disk (any directory) registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required)
+oci-archive:path/to/yourimage.tar      use a tarball from disk for OCI archives (from Skopeo or otherwise) oci-dir:path/to/yourimage              read directly from a path on disk for OCI layout directories (from Skopeo or otherwise) dir:path/to/yourproject                read directly from a path on disk (any directory) file:path/to/yourproject/file          read directly from a path on disk (any single file) registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required)
 ```